 Barristers are specialist legal advisers.
 They work independently and are trained in many areas of law so that they can advise clients on both the strengths and weaknesses of the case at hand.
-Due to barristers having expert knowledge on many subjects, they can hold many benefits towards the outcome of a court case.
-A barrister’s knowledge can strengthen the case greatly, and any case put forward in a well argued manner is known to impress the judge.
+Due to barristers having expert knowledge on many subjects, their input can be very beneficial the outcome of a court case.
+A barrister’s knowledge can strengthen the case greatly, and any case put forward in a well-argued manner is known to impress the judge.
 The advocacy that a barrister can provide is likely to enhance the strong points of a case.

 What kind of barrister is a QC?

 There are a select number of senior barristers that have been recognised as having outstanding abilities.
 These barristers are made part of the Queen’s Counsel as to be recognised for their specialist skills.
 This particular type of barrister is usually only appointed for the most complex and serious court cases.

 Some people may qualify for legal aid, which is a financial scheme set up by the government to help certain people financially with court costs.
 If someone is eligible for legal aid, then the cost of a barrister may be covered.
 If someone is not eligible for legal aid, then a solicitor may be able to help appoint a barrister for a particular fee that is affordable.
 Or it may be possible that the barrister will only require payment if the case is successful.

 In the magistrates’ court, no specific barrister can be appointed by a defendant.
 There will be a barrister that is paid a daily fee to attend the court and defend all the cases that for that day.
 A barrister will not wear a wig or gown in a magistrates’ court.

 How to get in touch with a barrister